miron-alexandru/Alien-Onslaught/README.md

 <summary><h2>Alien-Onslaught Changelog</h2></summary>

 ### Version 3.1:
+* New tests for entities, managers and animations.
 * Added tests for animations and entities.
 * The project is now available for installation as a package.
 * New music for the Victory screen.